XinerNing/gu-ANLY521-LogisticsPI/README.md

 Data is from the [STS benchmark](http://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).

 ## Homework: pi_logreg.py
 Train a logistic regression model predicting whether one sentence is paraphase of the other using similarity of features: "NIST", "BLEU", "Word Error Rate", "Longest common substring", "Levenshtein distance".
 The model is trained using train.csv, then being applied in dev.csv.
-A final accuracy score on dev is calculated.
+The script prints three things.
+First, length of training pairs.
+Second, length of dev pari.
+Finally, accuracy score on dev.

 ## Discription of each metrics used
 * NIST: a method for evaulating the quality of text which has been translated using machine translation.